 Tools for Distraction and Cheating?

-Parents of high schoolers in our district also talk of rampant cheating.
+Parents of high schoolers in our district talk of rampant cheating.
+Administrators were delighted during the pandemic that test scores have risen dramatically!
+I wonder why.
 Kids use their phones to copy each other’s homework, look up and share answers for tests, and upload entire assignments to websites that do the work for them.
-According to my parent source, teachers cannot do anything about this – at the time of COVID-19 when ALL education happens on screen, they gave up trying to control the outcome.
+According to my parent source, teachers could not do anything about this – at the time of COVID-19 when ALL education happened on screen, they gave up trying to control the outcome.

 Every test these days is “open book”.
 Which really means – open phone.

 A friend of mine, a substitute teacher, told a story of a student trying to thread a long cord across the entire classroom to charge his phone.
 My friend suggested that he should leave his phone charging by the outlet since he is not allowed to use it during the class anyway, plus people might trip on the cord.
 The student was shocked at the suggestion, started hyperventilating and almost had a panic attack – “How can I be separated from my phone, with me sitting here and my phone being all the way over there on the other side of the room?!”
 Stories like this play out in the classrooms across the nation every day.